-Rule of thumb For English: 1 token ≈ 4 characters or 0.75 words.
-For German, more like: 1 token ≈ 3 characters or 0.6 words.
-Special characters, emojis, and code generate a disproportionately high number of tokens.
+Rule of thumb For English: 1 token ≈ 4 characters or 0.75 words .
+For German: 1 token ≈ 3 characters or 0.6 words .
+Special characters, emojis, and code generate a disproportionately large number of tokens.

 0 / 10,000